Jessica Simpson Proudly Poses In Faux Fur Coat After Animal Rights Activists Crash Her Book Tour

 Jessica Simpson fired back at animal rights activists in a surprising way.
-Following unexpected backlash during her book tour, the 39-year old Open Book author proudly posed in a brown Stella McCartney fur coat that is most definitely faux.
+Following unexpected backlash during her book tour, the 39-year old Open Book author proudly posed in a brown Stella McCartney faux-fur coat.

 Jessica posted a series of photos to Instagram that showed her wearing a long, belted brown fur coat while on the road for her book tour.
-In the photos, Jessica stands with her hands on her hips as she shows off the fuzzy frock.
-In some photos, the mom of three is standing outside in a snowy location as her fur coat keeps her warm.
+In the photos, she stood with her hands on her hips as she showed off the fuzzy frock.
+In some photos, the mom of three stood outside in a snowy location as her fur coat kept her warm.

-Jessica tagged Stella McCartney as the designer of the coat.
-Fans of the famed designer know that her clothing line is a vegetarian brand that never uses use leather, skin, fur or feathers in their products.
+The singer tagged Stella McCartney as the designer of the coat.
+Fans of the famed designer know that her clothing line is vegetarian and never uses leather, skin, fur, or feathers in her products.

 Still, confused fans of Jessica’s weren’t sure what to think when they saw her wearing the fur-covered coat.
 On Instagram, some commenters blasted the style star after they assumed she was wearing real fur.